ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ---

-^ This pattern may be used only for truly universal dependencies that represent some cross-cutting concerns such as logging, analytics, accessing time and dates.
+^ This pattern may be used only for truly universal dependencies that represent some cross-cutting concerns such as logging, analitycs, accessing time and dates.

 # Cross-cutting concerns

 - logging
-- analytics
+- analitycs
 - time/date
 - etc.

 ---

 ^ Ambient context has its own advantages.
 It makes dependency always accessible and does not pollute API.
-But most of the time it does not justify its disadvantages.
-It makes dependency implicit and it represents a global mutable state which is maybe not what you want.
-So first we should consider using other DI patterns and use ambient context as a last resort.
+It fits well in case of cross-cutting concerns.
+But in other case it does not justify its disadvantages.

+^ It makes dependency implicit and it represents a global mutable state which is maybe not what you want.

+^ So if the dependency is not truly universal first we should consider using other DI patterns.

 ### Pros: